doctorfree/Asciiville/README.md

 libcurl4-gnutls-dev, libncurses5-dev, autoconf-archive, pkg-config

 Not all are required to build a specific utility or game.
-Utilities and games built from source in Asciiville include btop++, cbftp, nethack, and tetris.
+Utilities and games built from source in Asciiville include cbftp, nethack, and tetris.

-The build script `build` in the top-level directory of the Asciiville repository can be used to compile btop, cbftp, nethack, and tetris.
+The build script `build` in the top-level directory of the Asciiville repository can be used to compile cbftp, nethack, and tetris.
 Invoke the `build` script with the game or utility you wish to compile as an argument.
-For example, to compile the btop++ system monitor from source, run the command `./build btop`.

 On Arch, Debian, and RPM based systems the Asciiville installation package can be created with the `mkpkg` script.
 This script invokes the `build` script